Why study Humanities?

-Integrated learning in humanities and western civilization fosters broad cultural understanding by exploring the connections among diverse areas of knowledge.
-Studying humanities and western civilization allows students to examine key issues relating to human experiences and the human condition from a variety of perspectives, including philosophy, history, religion, literature, art, and language.
+Integrated learning in humanities fosters broad cultural understanding by exploring the connections among diverse areas of knowledge.
+Studying humanities allows students to examine key issues relating to human experiences and the human condition from a variety of perspectives, including philosophy, history, religion, literature, art, and language.
 Such study provides excellent preparation for 21st century careers by preparing students to take part in the world around them, equipping them for success in many fields, including business, medicine, law, marketing, sales, and social services.

 Courses for Nonmajors

 Students have unusual freedom to select courses from a variety of departments.
 They can create integrated interdisciplinary programs and work closely with a faculty advisor.
-Majors may choose a track in civilizations in a global context, world literatures, or peace and conflict studies.
+Majors may choose a track in global humanities or peace and conflict studies.
 Depending on the track, majors may focus on a particular era or culture in Eastern or Western civilization, such as the Italian Renaissance or China during the Ming dynasty, from an interdisciplinary perspective.
 Or they may examine a theme or issue that cuts across disciplinary lines, such as classicism versus romanticism or ideas of war and peace.